-I use the camera to reclaim contested city space.
-Across the urban landscape power relations camouflaged as art are used instead to direct historical narrative.
-These monuments conceal state-sanctioned abuses of power.
+Across the urban landscape power relations camouflaged as public art are used instead to direct national narrative.
+Monuments and markers, in particular, embody state-sanctioned abuses of power.

 CV available here.

 Kelly Kristin Jones is the recipient of a number of awards including the Luminarts Cultural Foundation Fellows Project Grant (2016), the Forward Arts Foundation Emerging Artist Award (2015), the MINT Gallery Leap Year Artist Award (2013), the James Weinstein Memorial Fellowship (2012), The Union League and Civic Arts Foundation Prize (2012) and the Municipal Art League Fellowship (2012).
 She is currently a HATCH resident with Chicago Artists Coalition in Chicago, IL.